Relevance or Ruin: The brutal truth about competing in today’s retail market

 History is full of cautionary tales: HSBC’s “Assume Nothing” campaign became “Do Nothing” in multiple markets, costing millions in rebranding.
 One misstep, and credibility is gone.

-AI Is reshaping retail
+AI is reshaping retail

 Artificial intelligence has become retail’s growth engine.
 When applied to content and communication, it transforms execution and safeguards relevance: